rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

-### 7.0 - Getting the code project from Github
+### 7.0 - Getting the Motus Kiosk code project from Github

 Log in as user = MOTUS_USER (or your intended username from above)

-This and all other accompanying documentation assumes a particular Windows10 user account (username=MOTUS_USER) and project directory structure: C:\Users\MOTUS_USER\_KIOSK\Projects
+This and all other accompanying documentation assumes a particular Windows user account (username=MOTUS_USER) and project directory structure: C:\Users\MOTUS_USER\_KIOSK\Projects

 In your Projects folder..  (e.g.  **C:\Users\MOTUS_USER\Projects**)